yonggang-Xie/Autocalibration_MethodX_Paper-/Readme (1).md

     - "Time" -- System time when the VI accomplished searching for the audio track located at the path in "Filepath".
 If many values in the "Gain" column are -1 (indicating many unsuccessful searches), try increasing the value of N, M, or T, in that order.
 If many values in the "Within range" column are "N", try increasing the physical gain of your system (e.g. turn up your volumn knob).

-'***Note that values in the "Master Settings" panel will override those in the "XControl Settings" panel.
+`***Note that values in the "Master Settings" panel will override those in the "XControl Settings" panel.
 If you encounter a "memory is full" error, try stopping the VI and running it again without changing any further settings.
-For further information, please refer to https://zone.ni.com/reference/en-XX/help/372416L-01/sndvibtk/daqmx_configuration/.'
+For further information, please refer to https://zone.ni.com/reference/en-XX/help/372416L-01/sndvibtk/daqmx_configuration/.`

 Contact
 -------